ThiagoPanini/datadelivery/docs/mkdocs/index.md

 ## Read the Docs

+- Do you like stories?
+If you do, you should check the [Project Story](story.md) page
-- Check out the [Quickstart](./quickstart/gettingstarted.md) page for a step by step guide on how to start using *datadelivery*
+- The [Quickstart](./quickstart/gettingstarted.md) page provides a step by step guide on how to start using *datadelivery*
 - The [Variables](./variables/variables.md) section helps users to understand all available module variables
-- The [Architecture](./architecture/infra.md) page you will see details for all AWS infrastructure provided
+- In the [Architecture](./architecture/infra.md) page you will see details of all AWS infrastructure provided

 ## Contacts